babit25/Instacart_market/README.md

 The company aims to explore and analyze customer shopping behavior using transactional data from their platform.
 They have provided the dataset which provides a rich source of information that can be used to derive valuable insights for optimizing operations and enhancing customer experiences.

-The three methods that I used to analyse this datasets are:
+The Three methods that I used to analyse this datasets are:

 A. Market Basket Analysis

 B. Customer Segmentation

 C. Seasonal Trends Analysis (STA)

 # Dataset